 Prey availability and size also affect fish growth (Shelton et al. 1979; Allen and Hightower 2010).
 With reduced intraspecific competition and large numbers of juvenile Bluegill still present after rotenone treatment—as we found no rotenone effect on Bluegill densities in the mid-summer seine catches—Largemouth Bass prey availability should be plentiful.
 Age-1 Largemouth Bass growth increased after rotenone treatment (discussed above); therefore, future studies should assess if stock-size Bluegill and age-2+ Largemouth Bass growth, condition, and diet differences exist after rotenone applications.
 It is important to consider the effects of rotenone application on non-target species and life stages.
 For instance, McHugh (1990) reported that small numbers of non-target fishes (e.g., larger Bluegill and Largemouth Bass, Grass Carp Ctenopharyngodon idella) were killed during the shoreline rotenone treatment.
-In the present study, we observed various numbers of larger Bluegill and Largemouth Bass mortality events (i.e., from none to nearly 200) along the shoreline of our treatment small impoundments the morning after—nearly 24 hours post—rotenone treatment.
+In the present study, we observed various numbers of larger Bluegill and Largemouth Bass mortality events (i.e., from none to nearly 200) along the shoreline of our treatment impoundments the morning after—nearly 24 hours post—rotenone treatment.
 We did not assess age 2+ Largemouth Bass responses to the rotenone treatment here; however, effects on older Largemouth Bass age classes would be of interest in determining the overall value of this approach.
 Avoiding high rotenone-related mortality of age 2+ Largemouth Bass in efforts to reduce recruitment is desirable given that these fish are catchable and, if allowed and preferred, are of harvestable size.

 Further research to assess differences more definitively in growth responses as a function of impoundment size could improve our understanding of rotenone treatment.
-We used similarly constructed small impoundments ≤11 ha; however, larger small impoundments tend to have more complex littoral habitats (e.g., thick emergent vegetation, overhanging terrestrial vegetation, shallow backwaters) that may affect the efficiency of the rotenone treatment by providing temporary refuge for young-of-year Largemouth Bass.
+We used similarly constructed small impoundments ≤11 ha; however, larger impoundments tend to have more complex littoral habitats (e.g., thick emergent vegetation, overhanging terrestrial vegetation, shallow backwaters) that may affect the efficiency of the rotenone treatment by providing temporary refuge for young-of-year Largemouth Bass.
 Ensuring rotenone spray coverage could also be more difficult in complex littoral habitats.
-Understanding this rotenone application effect on larger small impoundments (e.g., >30 ha) would be highly valuable to agencies and managers.
+Understanding this rotenone application effect on larger impoundments (e.g., >30 ha) would be highly valuable to agencies and managers.

 [A]Management Implications

 The shoreline rotenone application described above allows applicators traveling at 1.9-2.4 km/hr to treat a 4-ha impoundment in about 20 minutes with as few as two personnel.
 This shoreline rotenone treatment can be used to reduce recruitment of Largemouth Bass in small impoundments, but the efficacy of this approach needs to be investigated further.
 We found shoreline rotenone application to improve age-1 Largemouth Bass growth rates without affecting Bluegill densities in our impoundments.
 This improvement was evident after one year of rotenone application, while an additional year of rotenone application resulted in no further improvement.
 Shoreline rotenone application appears to immediately enhance Largemouth Bass populations in impoundments ≤11 ha.
-An important subject for future research could be to assess the effects of this shoreline rotenone application on non-target species population parameters (e.g., age-2+ Largemouth Bass growth, condition, and diets, and stock-size Bluegill condition) and in larger sized small impoundments (30–200 ha).
+An important subject for future research could be to assess the effects of this shoreline rotenone application on non-target species population parameters (e.g., age-2+ Largemouth Bass growth, condition, and diets, and stock-size Bluegill condition) and in larger impoundments (30–200 ha).
 Additionally, McHugh (1990) found that combined shoreline rotenone application and targeted removal via electrofishing affected fish populations for a few years after initial application.
-As such, our shoreline rotenone application technique may need to be repeated at regular intervals (e.g., 2–4 years), another important subject for future research in impoundment management.
+As such, our shoreline rotenone application technique may need to be repeated at regular intervals (e.g., 2–4 years) -- another important subject for future research in impoundment management.

 [A]Acknowledgements